drjubbs/dota-stats/README.md

 # TODO
+- Check /errors for malformed responses I continue be getting from the API

 - Think about how to balance coefficients in logistic regression when 2nd order effects are include (i.e. shift weight on coefficients from hero-hero interactions onto base hero).
 Perhaps fit the model in two stages, with the hero/hero interactions on the residuals.

 - How to publish results in a meaningful way on a site like reddit?